conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

 1. Add the relevant `GATEWAY_SECURITY_MODE` environment variable to your deployment configuration
 1. Replace the `GATEWAY_SECURITY_PROTOCOL`
     1. If you are already using a `GATEWAY_MANAGED` setup, this will be no change
-1. If you are using an unauthorised setup, with `PLAINTEXT` or `SSL` and `KAFKA_MANAGED`, you will need to disable ACLs by adding `ACL_ENABLED: false` in your configuration.
+1. If you are using an unauthorised setup, with `PLAINTEXT` or `SSL` and `KAFKA_MANAGED`, you will need to disable ACLs by adding `GATEWAY_ACL_ENABLED: false` in your configuration.
 Otherwise, you'll get an error in your startup logs.

 | **3.9.0** GATEWAY_SECURITY_PROTOCOL | → **3.10.0** GATEWAY_SECURITY_PROTOCOL | → **3.10.0**  GATEWAY_SECURITY_MODE |
 |-------------------------------------|----------------------------------------|-------------------------------------|